 - Dr David Shaw, Roche Innovation Centre Basel – Reuse of non-human primates in outsourced preclinical studies

 - Dr Rachel Tanner, University of Oxford – A non-human primate in vitro function assay for the early evaluation of TB vaccine candidates and the associated immune response

 - Ms Helen Beyer, Silabe – A new bedding to be used in marmosets’ cages enhances animal welfare and staff wellbeing

-- Mrs Judith M Hall, Dr Sarah Rose, King’s College London & Dr Mark Prescott, NC3Rs – E-learning videos and interactive tools: promoting animal welfare and good experimental design in an MPTP marmoset model of Parkinson’s disease
+- Dr Atsuko Hikima, Dr Judith M Hall, Dr Sarah Rose, Mr Michael Jackson, Dr James Clark, Ms Ria Fisher, Ms Louise Lincoln, King’s College London & Dr Mark Prescott, NC3Rs – E-learning videos and interactive tools: promoting animal welfare and good experimental design in an MPTP marmoset model of Parkinson’s disease

 - Miss Fiona Lacey & Miss Danielle Hutchinson, Covance UK – Tail vein dosing in cynomolgus macaques